-Our Nutritional Recuperation Project supports chronically malnourished children and pregnant women by providing medical and nutritional treatment together with health education, in turn improving family health and promoting healthy homes in the Palajunoj Valley.
+Our Nutritional Recuperation Project supports chronically malnourished children and pregnant women by providing both medical interventions and health education, in turn improving family health and promoting healthy homes in the Palajunoj Valley.

-In 2012, Primeros Pasos started its first nutritional health outreach project targeting 25 families with chronically malnourished children in the Palajunoj Valley.
-Our initial strategy focused directly on the immediate treatment and nutritional recovery of children under five whom if left untreated would have detrimental and lasting medical consequences such as stunted growth and reduced mental faculties.
-Moreover, the parents were given practical knowledge and tools to maintain healthy and hygienic homes, which help sustain their children’s health for years to come.
+The Project first launched in 2012, targeting 25 families with chronically malnourished children in the neediest communities of the valley.
+Our initial strategy focused on the immediate treatment and nutritional recovery of the youngest children, many of whom – if left untreated – would have suffered lasting medical consequences, such as stunted growth and reduced mental faculties.
+Alongside the nutritional therapies administered, the parents of the children were also given practical knowledge and tools to maintain healthy and hygienic homes, in order to help sustain their children’s health for years to come.

 Over the course of a year, all project participants grew to normal sizes, reduced their rate of parasitic infection, and showed signs of improved hygiene.
-Due to the success of the 2012 project, Primeros Pasos expanded and focused project objectives in 2013 to target pregnant women and children under two years in some of the most remote and vulnerable communities within the Palajunoj Valley.
+Due to the success of the 2012 project, Primeros Pasos expanded and focused project objectives in 2013 and 2014 to target even more pregnant women and children under two years old in some of the most remote and vulnerable communities within the Palajunoj Valley.

-- To treat and prevent malnutrition in the Palajunoj Valley through nutritional treatment and holistic care that will be sustained past the project end date.
+- Nutritional Recuperation: We aim to treat and prevent malnutrition in the Palajunoj Valley through nutritional treatment and holistic care, in a way that will be sustainable past the project end date.